 It is reported that the BPD Director of Training has revised training curricula in response to information on problems in the probable cause statements in some Quality of Life arrests.
 In addition, the Director has instituted on-going training to improve report writing generally.
-As noted earlier additional training on the need to document the consideration of alternatives to arrest has been conducted during this reporting period.
+The Auditor has not been provided with any documentation of any training changes that occurred during this reporting period.